AdiOltean/llvm-project/mlir/rfc/rfc-graybox.md

 ## Terminology

-An *affine region* is the set of all ops that have the same closest enclosing *affine.graybox* op or the same enclosing function op (if one or both of them have no enclosing *affine.graybox*).
+An *affine scope* is the set of all ops that have the same closest enclosing *affine.graybox* op or the same enclosing function op (if one or both of them have no enclosing *affine.graybox*).

-Every MLIR op is always part of a unique *affine region*.
+Every MLIR op is always part of a unique *affine scope*.

 ## Goals

-An *affine.graybox* op's goal is to start a new polyhedral symbol context for its [*affine region*](#Terminology).
+An *affine.graybox* op's goal is to start a new polyhedral symbol context for its [*affine scope*](#Terminology).
 IR that would have otherwise been considered non-affine and failed verification will be affine with grayboxes inserted at the right places.
-In addition, the design choices made herein ensure
+In addition, the design choices made herein ensure that:
-that:

 * nearly all existing pattern rewrites work across graybox op boundaries,
 * all existing affine passes work correctly as is in the graybox ops while